Frequently Asked Questions

 What are the rules at Right Path?

 They are very similar to any other sober house with a gentle structure.
-Follow the Golden Rule, work the steps with your sponsor, have a clinical program that is a real fit for you, participate in our dinners, and be home on time.
+Follow the Golden Rule, stay sober, work the steps with your sponsor, have a clinical program that is a real fit for you, participate in our dinners, and be home on time.
 Read Here